p4rkerw/SALSA/Tutorial/README.md

 --rm -it p4rkerw/salsa:latest
 ```

-**(Not required for tutorial) Build a STAR index for 🌶️SALSA** The refdata-gex-GRCh38-2020-A STAR index was built with STAR-2.7.4a, however, earlier cellranger references were built with STAR-2.5.1b .
-If you are using an oldere cellranger reference you will either need to build a new STAR index or download the version of STAR that matches your existing cellranger reference and link the executable to /usr/bin/STAR.
-The command below will build a new index in rna_ref/salsa_star so it doesn't overwrite the existing reference in rna_ref/star.
-You will then need to update the step6_wasp.sh command with --stargenome rna_ref/salsa_star .
-The second approach will be much faster.
+**Build a STAR index for 🌶️SALSA** The refdata-gex-GRCh38-2020-A reference comes with a pre-packaged STAR reference built with STAR-2.7.4a, but earlier cellranger references were built with STAR-2.5.1b.
 ```
-# runtime ~35min
-# STAR \
+STAR \
-# --runMode genomeGenerate \
+--runMode genomeGenerate \
-# --genomeDir rna_ref/salsa_star \
+--genomeDir rna_ref/salsa_star \
-# --genomeFastaFiles rna_ref/fasta/genome.fa \
+--genomeFastaFiles rna_ref/fasta/genome.fa \
-# --sjdbGTFfile rna_ref/genes/genes.gtf \
+--sjdbGTFfile rna_ref/genes/genes.gtf \
-# --genomeSAsparseD 3 \
+--genomeSAsparseD 3 \
-# --runThreadN 10
+--runThreadN 10
 ```

 **Run WASP on the barcode-filtered bam**